 Do you have any other suggestions for decorating these sugar cone Christmas trees?
 Have you ever made them with your kids?

 Looking for something with less sugar this holiday season?
 Check out these non-edible Christmas cone decorating ideas!

 These adorable Paper Cone Christmas Decorations from Picklebums are a less messy way to make some cones with your family!

 This Decorate the Felt Christmas Tree Activity from Buggy and Buddy is not only fun to put together, but it also works as a fun DIY centerpiece your kids can make!

 These Easy Pine Cone Christmas Tree Ornaments from Feels Like Home are a fun way to incorporate some nature into your crafting!
 If you’re lucky enough to have them, you could use a pine cone from your own yard!

 Continue the Fun

-After you’re done with your Christmas tree cone decorating, share a story together while kids enjoy eating their creations.
+After you’re done with your Christmas tree cone decorating, share a story together while kids enjoy admiring or eating their creations.
 These are some of our favorite stories about Christmas trees.

 GET A FULL SET OF CHRISTMAS THEME ACTIVITIES